LIME-ESA/lime_tbx/docs/content/user_guide/simulations.md

 - **"REFLECTANCE"** – Shows reflectance results.
 - **"POLARIZATION"** – Visualizes Degree of Lunar Polarisation (DoLP).

-These buttons are positioned between the input and the output, as shown on thop of [Figure 12](#fig-12).
+These buttons are positioned between the input and the output, as shown on top of [Figure 12](#fig-12).

 <figure align="center" id="fig-12">
     <img src="../../images/user_guide/simulation_output.png" alt="Simulation output"/>